adityas0911/CCBD-Project/README.md

 ### 4. Running Gravity Simulator on PySpark

-To run the Gravity Simulator code directly using PySpark, you will need to use Terminal 2 (the master container).
-Navigate to the project directory to access the project directory:
+To run the Gravity Simulator code directly using pyspark, you will need to use Terminal 2 (the master container).
+Navigate to the [CCBD Project directory](https://github.com/adityas0911/CCBD-Project):

 ```bash
 cd ./CCBD-Project